Sarvyi/Sarvyi/README.md

 <br />

-**Hi**, i'm [Sarvagya Singh](https://github.com/Light-coder777), a passionate self-taught Django developer,  and a  from India. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+**Hi**, i'm [Sarvagya Singh](https://github.com/Light-coder777), a passionate self-taught Django developer,  and a  from India.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care greatly in the experience, architecture, and code quality of the things I build.

-I am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am also an open-source enthusiast and maintainer.
+I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

 - 💼 any freelance work? do reach, [email](mailto:sarvagya2100@gmail.com) :)

 <!-- Contacts -->
-### Talk with me, I am kinda awesome & vela too 😆 :
+### Talk with me, I am kinda active as well too 😆 :
 <details>
   <summary><b>🛠️&nbsp;&nbsp;**Contacts&nbsp;and&nbsp;Links**</b></summary>
   <br>